Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 === Sign × Interval Product

-The sign domain detects zero division and distinguishes positive from negative values.
+The sign domain detects zero division and distinguishes `Pos` from `Neg` values.
 The interval domain tracks numeric bounds.
 Together, they can refine each other:

-- If the sign domain determines a value is Zero, the interval domain can refine its bounds to $[0, 0]$.
+- If the sign domain determines a value is `Zero`, the interval domain can refine its bounds to $[0, 0]$.
-- Conversely, if the interval domain has bounds $[5, 10]$, the sign domain can refine its value to Positive.
+- Conversely, if the interval domain has bounds $[5, 10]$, the sign domain can refine its value to `Pos`.

 === Interval × Congruence Product

-Intervals provide bounds, while congruences track divisibility properties (e.g., "even" or "divisible by 4").
+Intervals provide bounds, while congruences track divisibility properties (e.g., `Even` or "divisible by 4").
 When combined, they can significantly reduce the set of possible values:

 - Interval $[8, 12]$ with congruence $equiv 0 mod 4$ refines to ${8, 12}$.